Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-In this section, we provide details for the derivation of the response function using a non-Hermitian extension of the dynamic BCS theory~\cite{combescot2006collective,combescot1982dispersion}.
-The response function characterizes the dynamics of superfluid state in the presence of small external perturbations.
+{ {\bf Linear response function under the dynamic BCS theory.} The linear response function $\chi(q,\omega)$, which characterizes the dynamics of superfluid state in the presence of small external perturbations, is derived under the dynamic BCS theory~\cite{combescot2006collective,combescot1982dispersion}.
 In the Hermitian limit, the dynamic BCS theory yields the same response function with that from the diagrammatical approach, but the former has a more straightforward physical picture~\cite{combescot2006collective}.

 Our starting point is the non-Hermitian BCS Hamiltonian

 where $c_{k1}=c_{k\uparrow}$, $c_{k2}=c_{-k\downarrow}^{\dagger}$, and $ \hat{\epsilon}_{k}^{0}=\left( \right)$.
 To show that the response function is only dependent on $\bar{\Delta}\Delta$, as we claimed in the main text (which is not apparent here), we regard $\Delta^{\ast}$ and $\bar{\Delta}$ as different quantities throughout the derivation here.
 Assuming the density fluctuations are coupled with external perturbations of frequency $\omega$ and momentum $q$, the perturbation-fluctuation Hamiltonian is given by